Unless it’s clearly detailed on the listing; as a new homeowner you might be asking the question “How old is my roof?”

 Common in asphalt shingles, curling or buckling will happen over time, and it more than likely means your roof is 12-15 years old—reaching its expected lifespan.
 Curling shingles can also be a sign that your shingles were installed improperly, or your attic has poor ventilation, and trapped heat is affecting your shingles.

 An event like a severe storm or falling debris can immediately damage or remove shingles on your roof.
 However, the older your roof gets, the more likely wear and tear can cause the same effect.
 A missing shingle immediately leaves your home susceptible to leaks, so if you notice this and your roof is old, you will want to also examine your attic for signs of any major leaks or water damage.

 Flashing is essentially to prevent leaks up on your roof.
 It’s also the thing most likely needing replacement or repair before your roof’s lifespan is up.
-So if you notice cracked, damaged, or rusted flashing, that is a sign that your roof was installed long ago and requires inspection and replacement.
+So if you notice cracked, damaged, or rusted flashing, that is a sign that your roof was installed long ago and requires inspection and probably a full roof replacement.

 Damaged Roof Valleys

 The valleys of your roof are vital for allowing water runoff to your gutters and downspouts.
 Over time, these valleys lose their integrity with shingles shifting or coming loose.
 If you notice debris like leaves and sticks gathering in your roof valleys, it’s a good sign it’s damaged and needs some tending to.

 The granules on your shingles are your roof’s first barrier of protection as they keep the tar underneath protected, which keeps UV rays and moisture away.
 The second those are compromised, your roof is exposed to the elements.
 Hail, debris, along with standard wear and tear can cause granule loss.
 While this is to be expected, excessive granule loss can lead to lower performance and could be a good indication to consider a new roof.

 Your Neighbors are Getting Their Roofs Replaced